-If you have experienced a partial finger amputation, then compensation could be owed to you.
-However, simply experiencing a finger injury such as this is not enough to make you eligible to receive a payout.
+By Jo Anderson.
+Last Updated 26th January 2024.
+Welcome to our guide on how much a finger amputation payout could be.
+If you have experienced a partial finger amputation or lost a finger completely due to negligence, then compensation could be owed to you.
+However, simply experiencing a finger injury, such as a partial amputation of a finger is not enough to make you eligible to receive a payout.
 It must have taken place due to the negligence of someone who owed you a duty of care.
 This could be an individual or even a company.
+Here, we explain who could claim for partial finger amputations, as well as how much a fingertip is worth.
+If you’re considering claiming fingertip amputation compensation, this guide could help.

 The process of making a claim can seem intimidating.
 However, we are here to guide you through the process and explain any terminology you may not understand.